hperrin/svelte-material-ui/MIGRATING.md

   - You now need to use `let:chip` on the set and pass it to the chip with `{chip}`.
   - Chips now export LeadingIcon, TrailingIcon, and TrailingAction, instead of Icon.
   - Removed `selected` prop on Chip. `selected` prop on Chips is now the only way to set the selected chip(s), and it/they should be identical to one/some of the entries in `chips` (pass objects by reference).
+  - Don't provide any `tabindex` props to any of the Chips, Texts, or the Set.
+They will manage their own tabindex.
   - On TrailingAction, use `icon$class` to add classes to the icon element.
 - Data Table
   - `numeric` prop on Cell should now also be set on Head Cells.